Fly Fishing Report

 Lake Amador: 6-8 lb trout.
 Fish from a boat or from shore.
 Look for points and drops.
 Strip Wooly Buggers and small Leeches.

 Pyramid Lake: 20lb trout are not uncommon!
 Strip Beatles & Buggers.
 Drift Midges and worms under an indicator.
+You may fish all day for one fish.
+It can be a challenge, but worthwhile.
 Fish from a ladder or float tube.
 Have fun!

 We will be adding additional rivers/streams/lakes in the near future